pozil/pd25-workshop/README.md

 ### ES.5.
 Test the action

 1. In the Conversation Preview panel of Agent Builder, send the following prompt: `My user ID is 12345.
 Show me my flight bookings.`.
 2. Watch the planner (center panel) as the API is being called.
-Notice the API input parameters and the External Service Apex-generated reponses.
+Notice the API input parameters and the External Service Apex-generated response.

 ## AA.
 Agent API